exadel-inc/etoolbox-authoring-kit/samples/README.md

 ## Project structure and installation
-The project consists of three modules: the **core** module containing *Toolkit*-annotated Sling models; the **apps** module that contains matching AEM components; and the **content** module used to deploy sandboxing pages and supplementary AEM entities.
+The project consists of three modules: the **core** module containing *ToolKit*-annotated Sling models; the **apps** module that contains matching AEM components; and the **content** module used to deploy sandboxing pages and supplementary AEM entities.

 To compile and install the project's artifacts to the local Maven repository use `mvn clean install` command.
 To deploy the installation to an arbitrary AEM instance, run `mvn clean install -Pinstall-samples`.

 The content is deployed to *http://localhost:4502* by default; however you can control the target with the additional command line switches like `-Dhost=some_host`, `-Dport=XXXX`.

-You can also control the version of `AEM Authoring Toolkit` API and Maven plugin called by the project.
+You can also control the version of *ToolKit* API and Maven plugin called by the project.
 To do this, use the command line switch `-Dtoolkit.version=<arbitrary release or snapshot>`.

 ***